AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

    |imageCFCreate|

  3.6.
-Select `Specify an Amazon S3 template` and copy and paste the URL based on the AMI you select.
+Select `Specify an Amazon S3 template` and copy and paste the URL based on the AMI you selected.

    |imageCFSelectTemplate-S3|